SansGuidon/bookmarks/README.md

 * :star: [**The Daily WTF**](http://thedailywtf.com/) - is your how-not-to guide for developing software.
 We recount tales of disastrous development, from project management gone spectacularly bad to inexplicable coding choices.
 * [angrykoala/awesome-esolangs](https://github.com/angrykoala/awesome-esolangs) - Programming languages designed for experimentation or as jokes rather than actual use.
 * [Corey Quinn](https://www.youtube.com/watch?v=zN1u5xZFFR8) - (2016) [Video] Terrible Ideas in Git | Don't try this at home :)
+* [git man page generator](https://git-man-page-generator.lokaltog.net/) - NOT real git documentation!
+Read carefully, and click the button to generate a new man page.

 ## Prolog
 * [Sylvain Soliman's Den](https://lifeware.inria.fr/~soliman/post/prolog_guidelines/) - Prolog programming guidelines